aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/sop-it-diagnostic-tool.md

 ---

-### 3. Procedure: Using the Tool
+## 3. Procedure: Using the Tool

 1. **Prepare the approved tool package**
-   Use the company-approved runnable version of the support information collector or the reviewed PowerShell source version.
+   Use the approved runnable version of the support information collector or the reviewed PowerShell source version.

 2. **Provide instructions to the user**
    Ask the user to run the approved support information collector during the support session.